 Mei-Mei is a sophomore at Duke University majoring in Neuroscience and Global Health.
 Born in China, she has witnessed firsthand how language and cultural differences can create barriers to care.
 Through volunteering in hospice facilities and international experiences interning in clinical Gynecology surgery in China, Mei-Mei has developed a passion for bridging healthcare disparities through culturally informed education and patient-centered initiatives.
 Mei-Mei hopes to pursue a career in medicine focused on elevating patient narratives and advancing equitable, accessible care.

 Justine Prophete is a senior at Duke University, majoring in Neuroscience on the Pre-Med track.
 She performs research focused on improving health outcomes for women with fibromyalgia and for underserved patient populations undergoing spinal surgeries.
-These experiences have helped deepen her understanding of how social and
+These experiences have helped deepen her understanding of how social and e

 Justine Prophete is a senior at Duke University, majoring in Neuroscience on the Pre-Med track.
 She performs research focused on improving health outcomes for women with fibromyalgia and for underserved patient populations undergoing spinal surgeries.
 These experiences have helped deepen her understanding of how social and economic barriers shape